Table of Contents

 MOTHER 3

-MOTHER 3 tells the story of a happy family on an idyllic island being torn apart after this odd, pig-themed organization suddenly appears.
-A thief is tasked with safeguarding a mythical Egg of Light (Hummingbird Egg), then a peddler who works for the organization abuses a monkey into doing slave labor until the story's protagonists realize something's wrong.
-From here, a three year time skip occurs.
+MOTHER 3 tells the story of a happy family on an idyllic island being torn apart after a strange, pig-themed organization suddenly appears.
+A thief gets tasked with safeguarding the Egg of Light (Hummingbird Egg), then a peddler who works for the organization abuses a monkey into doing slave labor until our protagonists realize that something's wrong here.
+From there, we are thrown into a three-year time skip.

 As expected, the Pigmask Army has modernized Tazmily Village.
 The boy is tasked with reuniting the party, finding the Egg of Light to restore their memories, then they meddle inside the Pigmask Army's Thunder Tower which they ultimately destroy.
 We get a glimpse of the Masked Man, the boy gets a glimpse of his dead mother in a dream sequence, then the longest chapter begins.